 The brand Oolive is all about appreciating natural beauty and craftsmanship.
 It’s a lifestyle, an emotion of how unique and authentic the pieces are.
-The brand that builds a community through our pieces where women embrace who they are, live meaningfully and support each other.
+Oolive builds a community through their pieces where women embrace who they are, live meaningfully and support each other.

 Their Jewelry Collections are Birthstones.
 A gemstone that represents a person’s month of birth.
-Birthstones are often worn as Jewelry or as a Pendant.
-And Oolive has each of them in each month handcrafted by artisan jewelers that are made from natural precious materials.
+It often worn as Jewelry or as a Pendant.
+And Oolive has each of them in each month handcrafted and made from natural precious materials.

 Birthstones, a jewelry concept that associates a unique, rare, and precious gem to each month of the year.
-Under this tradition, people wore birthstones to experience the power of their birth month gems, as legend has it, the gemstone radiates its magical powers to the wearer.
+Under this tradition, people wore birthstones to experience the power of their birth month gems.
+According to the legend, the gemstone radiates its magical powers to the wearer.
 Some wore it to mark meaningful life’s events from a specific month (like marriage and birth) or just because of the gem’s significance and spiritual meaning.

-In certain societies, birthstones were worn each month by everyone, to heighten the powers of gemstones in their respective months.
+In certain society, birthstones are worn each month by everyone.
+These to heighten the powers of gemstones in their respective months.
 Throughout history, gemstones have long fascinated humanity and inspired myths and stories with their symbolic sense and unique nature.
 From biblical times, people have used it as decorative and personal ornaments, religious symbols, amulets, lucky charms, and also for medical purposes.

 Birthstones by Months

-This symbolizes Wisdom and Spirituality – Amythyst is a member of the quartz family of gems and is highly valued for their deep violet color and twinned crystal structure.
-Amethyst has been engraved and set into Jewelry since ancient Egypt and continued to be very popular today.
-The word comes from the word, “Amethystos” which translates to “not drunken”.
+Symbolizes Wisdom and Spirituality – Amethyst is a member of the quartz family of gems and is highly valued for their deep violet color and twinned crystal structure.
+Amethyst were set into Jewelry since the ancient Egypt.
+The word comes from the word, “Amethystos” which means “not drunken”.

-White Topaz symbolizes Love and Strength – is the second most common family of gemstones on the planet and are found in a variety of colors due to impurities (Similar to beryl family).
-Its natural color is clear and is found all over the world in every kind of rock formation.
-Frequently they can be found inside “geodes”, hollow masses of mineral formed by quartz in gas bubbles in cooling volcanic rock or the dissolution of sedimentary rock that is replaced with quartz particles.
+Symbolizes Love and Strength – is the second most common family of gemstones on the planet and are found in a variety of colors due to impurities (Similar to beryl family).
+Its natural color is clear, found all over the world in every kind of rock formation.

-Emerald symbolizes Good Fortune and Hope – emeralds are unique among gemstones because their surfaces are very resistant to scratches but the crystal lattice that makes up the gem is susceptible to fracturing from impacts.
+Symbolizes Good Fortune and Hope – emeralds are unique among gemstones because their surfaces are very resistant to scratches but the crystal lattice that makes up the gem is susceptible to fracturing from impacts.
 For that reason, an emerald with no cracks are visible to the naked eye is classified as flawless even if there are flaws that can be magnified using magnification.
-Emeralds are named after Vulgar Latin words, “Esmeralda” and “Esmaraldus” which translates roughly to a green gem.
+“Esmeralda” means roughly to a green gem.
 Emeralds are a great gift for someone who needs a reminder that winter doesn’t last forever (even in the north-east!).

-Ruby symbolizes Wealth – Rubies are a special form of the mineral corundum that would be considered a sapphire if it weren’t for their characteristic dark red color.
+Symbolizes Wealth – Rubies are a special form of the mineral corundum that would be considered a sapphire if it weren’t for their characteristic dark red color.
 The red color comes from the “chromium” present in the ruby.
-Rubies with an insufficient amount of chromium are labeled ‘pink sapphires’ and aren’t allowed to play in any of the gemstone games when they’re growing up in volcanic rock formations.
+These aren’t allowed to play in any of the gemstone games when they’re growing up in volcanic rock formations.

-Peridot Symbolizes Vitality – peridot is the term used to differentiate gem-quality olivine from liver specimens.
+Symbolizes Vitality – peridot is the term used to differentiate gem-quality olivine from liver specimens.
 Its color is always yellow-green and the darker a specimen, the more valuable it is.
-The darkness of the stone is dictated by the amount of iron present.

-Citrine Symbolizes Success – Citrine is also known as “success stone” because it brings success and prosperity, especially in business.
-And it is also called the “Merchant’s Stone” because of the practice of placing this stone in the cash registers at stores.
+Symbolizes Success – it is also known as “success stone” because it brings success and prosperity, especially in business.
+They call it “Merchant’s Stone” as well because of the practice of placing it in the cash registers at stores.

-Blue Topaz Symbolizes Love and Contentment – Blue topaz is one of the most beautiful and popular gemstones today.
+Symbolizes Love and Contentment – Blue topaz is one of the most beautiful and popular gemstones today.
 From early times, these shining blue stones have captivated us and inspired our imaginations.
-The meanings behind the blue topaz jewel may have been inspired by ancient beliefs, but we still find them relevant and significant today.

-As all natural creations, each gem is unique and has its own natural color which has been crafted over time after a hundred, thousand or even millions of years.
+As all natural creations, each gem is unique and has its own natural color, crafted over time after a hundred, thousand or even millions years.
 Color variation from the presented photo is normal and makes the charm of your birthstone.